aaaaaaaaaaaaa/SpawnMob/README.txt

 This is the continuation of SpawnMob for Bukkit that was originally made/developed by xmlns.

 Changelog
+V1.9.8_TEMPRELEASE
+This is a temp release, please don't nag me about errors/things not working.
+Broke colored sheep spawning it will display "You can't use a ':' like that" this is my fault and it will be fixed in the next release
+Slime size spawning works but will display "You can't use a ':' like that" this is my fault and it will be fixed in the next release

 V1.9.8
 Updated for Minecraft 1.8.1
 Added Enderman, CaveSpider, and SilverFish